anelehdl/ITMDA-Assignment_Predictive-Inventory-System/README.md

 - Open Docker Desktop.
 - Ensure the prediction service container is running.
 - If it is not running, start it manually from Docker containers list.
-(See forecast-service on how to build docker image)
+(See forecast-service on how to build docker image and run containers manually )

 2. Run the Main Project in Visual Studio